-Reem Maghribi is Palestinian Syrian and she currently lives in Cyprus.
+Reem Maghribi has parental roots in Syria, Libya and Palestine.
+She currently lives in Cyprus.
 Here, she talks to us about her identity:

 It changes depending on experience, because experiences affect the way someone lives their life.
 I am Arab, raised in a house where there was a belief in the Arab identity and its ability to solve the region’s crises and problems and dictatorships.
 I am also political; religion has no place in either my life or my identity.
 A person’s place and the language they speak also help in determining one’s identity.

 In terms of my Syrian identity, there’s a difference between identity and nationality.
 I have no Syrian ID papers; only my mother is Syrian.
 I have however lived and worked in Syrian, and I know Damascus very well, and I definitely feel like a Damascene.
 Even though I can’t be granted Syrian nationality, Syria is still a country I love, a country that’s important to me.
 I have memories there and family there.
 That’s my relationship to Syria.

 On how the last years of conflict in Syria have impacted her sense of identity:

 For a while now I’ve been conducting interviews with and meeting different Syrians who are very similar to me in their liberated thinking and rejection of oppression.
 They all come from different parts of Syria and speak different dialects, and they broadened my understanding of Syria.
 There are other people who did the opposite, meaning, they divided us politically.
 And though we sadly didn’t succeed in our revolution, the fact remains that after decades of silence, we raised our voices high in the name of the place we call Syria.

 On how the various stages of the conflict have impacted her sense of herself as a Syrian: